paper-kit/nuxt/docs/content/getting-started.md

 #title
 Contributing
 #description
 We welcome contributions to Paper-UI!
-Feel free to check out our [Contributing Guide](./contributing.md) to get started.
 ::

 ---